ionic-team/ionic-site/docs/v2/api/components/segment/Segment/index.md

 <h2>Description</h2>

-<p>A Segment is a group of buttons, sometimes known as Segmented Controls, that allow the user to interact with a compact group of a number of controls.</p>
+<p>A Segment is a group of buttons, sometimes known as Segmented Controls, that allow the user to interact with a compact group of a number of controls.
-<p>Segments provide functionality similar to tabs, selecting one will unselect all others.
-You should use a tab bar instead of a segmented control when you want to let the user move back and forth between distinct pages in your app.</p>
+Segments provide functionality similar to tabs, selecting one will unselect all others.
+You should use a tab bar instead of a segmented control when you want to let the user move back and forth between distinct pages in your app.
+You could use Angular 2&#39;s <code>ng-model</code> or <code>FormBuilder</code> API.
+For an overview on how <code>FormBuilder</code> works, checkout <a href="http://learnangular2.com/forms/">Angular 2 Forms</a>, or <a href="https://angular.io/docs/ts/latest/api/common/FormBuilder-class.html">Angular FormBuilder</a></p>

 <h2>Directive</h2>